thehunmonkgroup/raspberry-paper-to-cot-pipeline/README.md

    raspberry-paper-cot-pipeline
    ```

    This runs the rest of the pipeline scripts with default arguments.

+   By default this will select one paper randomly from the verified paper links, and run it through the rest of the pipeline with default settings.

+   Run the script with `--help` to see how to run the full pipeline with more papers and other selection strategies.

    For more control, you can also run each script individually:

    ```sh
    raspberry-paper-profiler